China Train Ticket Presale Suspended Temporarily due to New Train Schedule

-Presale of train tickets (for traveling in July) has been suspended in China, due to the upcoming implementation of the new train schedule.
+The presale of train tickets (for traveling in July) has been suspended in China, due to the upcoming implementation of the new train schedule.
 But passengers still could reserve train tickets (for traveling before June 30) in railway stations or via travel agents.
-Ticket presale (for traveling in or after July) will resume on the moment that railway ticketing system adjustment is completed.
+Ticket presale (for traveling in or after July) will resume at the moment that the railway ticketing system adjustment is completed.

 Besides the presale regulation, air-conditioning fares will be imposed on the following trains, K647 (Guangzhou - Xian), K1376 (Shanghai - Huaihua), K2153 (Changsha - Nanning) and 1803 (Wuhan - Zhanjiang).

-Moreover, many train schedules have been changes, especially the leaving time and arriving time.
-For one instance, K8418 (Shanghai - Huangshan) departs Shanghai at 17:45 and arrives in Huangshan at 06:55 in the next day and K8420 (Huangshan - Shanghai) leaves Huangshan at 19:10 and reaches Shanghai at 08:53 in the next morning.
+Moreover, many train schedules have been changed, especially the leaving time and arriving time.
+For one instance, K8418 (Shanghai - Huangshan) departs Shanghai at 17:45 and arrives in Huangshan at 06:55 on the next day and K8420 (Huangshan - Shanghai) leaves Huangshan at 19:10 and reaches Shanghai at 08:53 at the next morning.

 The officer also added that Train 1681 (Changsha - Fuzhou) would not run until June 26, because of the heavy rain and potential floods in Jiangxi Province.
 He also reminded train riders of confirming their train in advance, the reason that some other trains might be canceled or postponed for the recent bad weather in Southern China.